yoasyo25/ruby-submissions/1710-b/2module/mini_project/max.md

 ### Option 4: Original Idea

+**BELOW EXPECTATION**

+Notes:

+CRUD functionality was buggy.
+I could not create a player and was unable to delete as well.
+When I was unable to create and delete there were no flash messages telling me that something had gone wrong or what had gone wrong.
+In another instance I had a flash message linger for far too long.

 That's right.
 You are creative and I believe in you.
 Feel free to pitch an original idea for the mini-project.

 #### Must-Haves: